-In addition to his pathic boundness as a consequence of an already limited cognitive potentiality, it appears that Peter remains pathically bound because of non-accountable intervention by the adults.
+In addition to his pathic boundness because of an already limited cognitive potentiality, it appears that Peter remains pathically bound because of non-accountable intervention by the adults.
 Thus, Peter's non-accountable actualization of his intelligence contains a pedagogic task (i.e., an orthopedagogic and orthodidactic task).

-F. CONCLUDING REMARK
+F. CONCLUDING REMARKS